jlima91/PatientsApp/README.md

 ## 💡 About the project

 ```
 Created with WFP .NET, this application is connected to a data base and allows the user to store a patient's clinic history in the database.
-It allows many
 ```